Blood Brothers (Call of Cthulhu): Publication history

 Blood Brothers, a 128-page softcover book, was the first supplement that Chaosium published for Call of Cthulhu.
 The thirteen adventures were written by Keith Herber, Sam Shirley, Kevin Ross, Gregory W. Detwiler, Ben Monroe, Scott Clegg, Geoff Gillan, Barbara Manui, Chris Adams, Marcus L. Rowland, Tony Hickie, Michael Szymanski, Scott Aniolowski, and Fred Behrendt,.
 Earl Geier produced the interior art, and cover art was by Lee Gibbons.

 Two years after publication of Blood Brothers, Chaosium followed up with a sequel, Blood Brothers 2, featuring nine more movie-themed Call of Cthulhu adventures.

 Reception

+Wayne Ligon reviewed Blood Brothers in White Wolf #25 (Feb./March, 1991), rating it a 3 out of 5 and stated that "any supplement that includes Abbot and Costello as replacement PC's, has titles like 'Ancient Midget Nazi Shamans,' and recommends the infamous 'Dr. Tongue' method of stimulating 3-D movies, deserves a place on any gamer's shelf."

 In the November 1991 edition of Dragon (Issue #175), Allen Varney enjoyed the humour of the product, saying, "This supplement highlights a surprising and welcome turn in our hobby: the impish sense of humor in the field's leading horror game... that fine tap dance on the line between horror and comedy."